KeneishaC/Frames/README.md

 # Frames
-A e-commecer store that sells Eyeglasses
+A e-commece store that sells Eyeglasses